wyattcolburn/ros_ws/README.md

 - **Keras/TensorFlow** - Neural network training
 - **ONNX** - Model deployment
 - **Gazebo Ignition** - Simulation environment
+-
+Check out the [model repository](https://github.com/wyattcolburn/model) for more details on how to train the models

 Good luck.
 A lot of the work has been done already, just look for it.
 Contact me @wyattdcolburn@gmail.com for any assistance
 ---